Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 It's like Christmas morning when a book comes (and is left for several hours to kill any viral particulates, sprayed with alcohol, and finally opened.
 What, was that not implied?)

-Here are a few goodies I got in May, available now to buy or pre-order:
+Here are a few goodies I received in May, available now to buy or pre-order:

 Spiked by Jon McGoran